spacer

 What process is used to match to Group and Programme?

-Please see the Applicant Guidance for the 2-year Foundation Programme, which is available on the UKFPO website.
+Applicant Guidance for the 2-year Foundation Programme, available on the UKFPO website.

 What is the matching process?

-The matching process is the process by which candidates are allocated to a Group and Programme (for definitions of the terms Group and Programme, please click here).
+The matching process is the process by which candidates are allocated to a Group and Programme.
+For further information and definitions of the terms Group and Programs select link.

 Could I fail to be matched to a Group or Programme?

-If you have been allocated to Scotland you will be matched to a Group and a Programme, you must remember to preference all groups and programmes.
+No, if allocated to Scotland you will be matched to a Group and a Programme.
+You must preference all groups and programmes.

 Is there an upgrade system for me to upgrade to a higher ranked Group or Programme if one becomes available?

-There is no upgrade system for the Foundation Programme or Foundation Priority Programmes.
+No, there is no upgrade system for the Foundation Programme (FP) or Foundation Priority Programmes (FPP).

 If I do not like where I am matched, is there any 'swap' system for me to change or can I have changes made to my programme?